Bancroft's School: History

 Following the Education Act 1944, Bancroft's became a direct grant grammar school.
 However, the removal of this status in the 1970s prompted the governors to decide on three courses of action: to discontinue boarding, to admit girls for the first time and become fully independent.
 Some years later the decision was also taken to build a new preparatory school.
 These were all completed by 1990; the school now takes half its pupils from age 7, and half the pupils are now girls.
 In 1997, the government abolished the Assisted Places Scheme, which had helped children from poor families to attend the school; the governors replaced these by Francis Bancroft Scholarships, which were supported by the Drapers' Company and by the residue of Francis Bancroft's original will.
-These awards are means-tested, and can be worth the entire school fee.

-In 2004, a new major building programme began.
-The Courtyard Building, consisting of new kitchens, a communal atrium, staff offices, further teaching rooms and a new Sixth Form Centre, was opened by Chris Woodhead in February 2006, and a new large Sports Hall was completed at the beginning of the Summer Term 2007.
-In 2009, a conversion of the old gymnasium into a modern Drama Centre was finished with students enjoying the new facilities available.
-A large new building for the preparatory school and a second floor in the historic library for additional computer usage was completed in 2010.
-In 2011, an extension to the recently built 6th form block comprising a number of new facilities including a separate 6th form library was completed.
-The school also continues to invest heavily in its IT infrastructure with the roll-out of new hardware and software systems in 2007.

-Mary Ireland became headmistress in January 2008, succeeding Peter Scott.
-She last worked at Christ's Hospital, where she was deputy head to Peter Southern, himself a previous headmaster at Bancroft's.
-It was announced in October 2015 that Mary Ireland would be succeeded by Simon Marshall as Head following the 2015–2016 academic year.
+Mary Ireland became head in January 2008, succeeding Peter Scott.
+It was announced in October 2015 that Ireland would be succeeded by Simon Marshall as head following the 2015–2016 academic year.

-The school team, led by English teacher Kevin Gallagher, won the Kids' Lit Quiz in 2009 at the world final in South Africa.
+The school team won the Kids' Lit Quiz in 2009 at the world final in South Africa.